Snowflake-Labs/sfquickstarts/site/devlabs/building_a_crypto_pipeline.md

 - [Creating a Storage Integration](https://docs.snowflake.com/en/sql-reference/sql/create-storage-integration.html)
 - [Creating an API Integration](https://docs.snowflake.com/en/sql-reference/sql/create-api-integration.html)

-Once you have these integrations ready, here's the first block of SQL you will run:
+Once you have these integrations ready, here's the block of SQL you will run:
 ```
 use role SECURITYADMIN;
 grant usage on integration MULTIVERSE to role CRYPTO_PIPE_RAW_USER;
 grant usage on integration first_ext_function_api_int to role GET_DATA_KEY;
 ```

 Finally, the task privilege must be granted to the role which will run tasks.
-The task privilege can only be done by `ACCOUNTADMIN` (at the time of this writing).
+The task privilege can only be granted by `ACCOUNTADMIN` (at the time of this writing).
 ```
 use role ACCOUNTADMIN;
 grant execute task on account to CRYPTO_PIPE_TASK_OWNER;